simonegiancola09/simonegiancola09.github.io/_news/announcement_10.md

 related_posts: false
 ---

 did two lectures.
-[A long one](https://simonegiancola09.github.io/talks/2023-03-23-talk-5) about the connection between percolation and spin systems and [a poster-style presentation](https://simonegiancola09.github.io/talks/2023-03-30-talk-6) based on a paper about Statistical Physics applied to Neural Networks.
+A long one about the connection between percolation and spin systems and a shorter one based on a paper about Statistical Physics applied to Neural Networks.
+Both are found in "talks"